nopara73/ZeroLink/README.md

 #### Lowering denomination

-By calculating our metrics the Tumbler denomination of one bitcoin was assumed.
+By calculating the metrics the Tumbler denomination of one bitcoin was assumed.
 Lowering this does not affect the Attack Costs, it only affects the Initial Bitcoin Requirements.

 #### Dependence on high Bitcoin transaction fees

-By calculating our metrics we assumed $1 Bitcoin transaction fees.
-Our proposed DoS defense does not work in a zero fee environment.
+Attack Cost calculation assumed $1 Bitcoin transaction fees.
+The proposed DoS defense in a zero fee environment is not sufficient.

 #### Can this system be bypassed with Bitcoin exchanges/mixers or similar services?